-With a designation like Chimonobambusa tumidissinoda, this attractive species of bamboo was just begging to be given a friendly nickname.
+With a designation like Chimonobambusa tumidissinoda, this attractive species of bamboo was just begging to receive a friendly nickname.
 And thanks to its distinctive shape and useful structure, settling on a suitable moniker turned out to be something of a cakewalk.

-Chimonobambusa tumidissinoda is an unusual species of bamboo native to southern China, and more commonly referred to as Walking Stick Bamboo.
-Like all members of the genus Chimonobambusa, this is a running variety with an expansive but not particularly aggressive root system.
-The prominent nodal joints of this species result in an interesting appearance, making it an attractive choice in gardens and for crafts.
+Chimonobambusa tumidissinoda is an unusual bamboo species native to southern China, and more commonly referred to as Walking Stick Bamboo.
+Like all members of the genus Chimonobambusa, this is a running variety with an expansive but not particularly aggressive rhizome system.
+The prominent nodal joints of this species have an interesting appearance, making it an attractive choice in gardens and for crafts.
 The straight but conspicuously knobby culms are especially popular for use as walking sticks, as well as for handles or accents on certain furniture pieces.

-This article is part of an ongoing series about some of the more interesting and desirable species of bamboo.
+This article — first published in March 2021 and most recently updated in October 2024 — is part of an ongoing series about some of the more interesting and desirable species of bamboo.
 Check out some of these other varieties to know more.

 Characteristics of Chimonobambusa tumidissinoda